Gujarat, the home state of Gandhi is also one of the few dry states in India and an example of development. It has it all.

 - Junagadh — city of ancient Ashokan Stone Edicts

-- Rajkot — former capital of the state of Saurashtra
+- Rajkot — the former capital of the state of Saurashtra

 Photo: Tomb in Junagadh / CCo